chrishamblin7/viscnn/README.md

 The only required positional argument specifies the model you would like to visualize (all possible options are shown when you run with the --help flag).
 So a full call to this function might look like;

-`python launch_visualizer alexnet --cuda --port 8050`
+`python launch_visualizer.py alexnet --cuda --port 8050`

 Accessing the tool is then possible in a local web browser at the URL 'http://localhost:8050/'